tzeikob/xsecurelock/README.md

 *   `XSECURELOCK_BLANK_DPMS_STATE`: specifies which DPMS state to put the screen in when blanking (one of standby, suspend, off and on, where "on" means to not invoke DPMS at all).
-*   `XSECURELOCK_BURNIN_MITIGATION`: specifies the number of pixels the prompt of `auth_x11` may be moved at startup to mitigate possible burn-in effects due to the auth dialog being displayed all the time (e.g. when spurious mouse events wake up the screen all the time).
-*   `XSECURELOCK_BURNIN_MITIGATION_DYNAMIC`: if set to a non-zero value, `auth_x11` will move the prompt while it is being displayed, but stay within the bounds of `XSECURELOCK_BURNIN_MITIGATION`.
-The value of this variable is the maximum allowed shift per screen refresh.
-This mitigates short-term burn-in effects but is probably annoying to most users, and thus disabled by default.
 *   `XSECURELOCK_COMPOSITE_OBSCURER`: create a second full-screen window to obscure window content in case a running compositor unmaps its own window.
     Helps with some instances of bad compositor behavior (such as compositor